1. What are the levels offered by German International Academy Chennai?

 ISA is appraising, that too less attention is given to the sustainable securing of consistent teaching quality as well as prompt reaction to latest scientific findings in the field of methodology, pedagogies and the syllabus.

-Due to the high involvement in the building up of German International School Chennai, the further development of the ISA has been deferred temporarily.
+Due to the high involvement in the building up of German International Academy Chennai, the further development of the ISA has been deferred temporarily.
 It is planned, however, to continue these activities in the near future to promote the purposes with all our might.

 29. Who/What are SIS and SIE?